microsoft/OpenAIWorkshop/README.md

 ## Before you begin

-  [Retrieve your Azure OpenAI endpoint and keys](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/quickstart?tabs=command-line&pivots=programming-language-python#retrieve-key-and-endpoint) and copy them to notepad for future reference as you will be using them throuhout this labs
+  [Retrieve your Azure OpenAI endpoint and keys](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/quickstart?tabs=command-line&pivots=programming-language-python#retrieve-key-and-endpoint) and copy them to notepad for future reference as you will be using them throughout the labs.

 ## Format